Gentrification in New York City

 Williamsburg has been cited as a gentrified neighborhood in New York City.

 Gentrification in New York City is the influx of more affluent residents and investments into lower-and middle class and/or under-developed neighborhoods, resulting in rising rents and low-income residents moving out.
+It is approximately the opposite of urban blight.

 As a result of gentrification, some middle- and low-income residents of New York City, the largest city in the United States, have been alienated and forced to adjust to a complicated and changing urban environment, either directly or indirectly.